Dissipative protection of a GKP qubit in a high-impedance superconducting circuit driven by a microwave frequency comb: The GKP code

 \section{The GKP code}

-GKP introduced coding \emph{grid states} as superpositions of periodically spaced position states of a quantum oscillator.
-For simplicity’s sake, we consider throughout this paper square grid states---see Supplemental Materials for generalization to hexagonal grid states---defined as
+GKP introduced coding \textit{grid states} as superpositions of periodically spaced position states of a quantum oscillator.
+For simplicity’s sake, we consider throughout this paper square grid states---see \cref{smsec:hexacode} for generalization to hexagonal grid states---defined as

-where $\eta=2\sqrt{\pi}$ and $|r\rangle_q$ (respectively $|r\rangle_p$) denotes an eigenstate with eigenvalue $r$ of the oscillator normalized position $\qop=(\aop +\adag)/\sqrt{2}$ (respectively momentum $\Pop=(\aop -\adag)/(i\sqrt{2})$), $\aop$ being the annihilation operator.
+where $\eta=2\sqrt{\pi}$ and $|r\rangle_q$ (respectively $|r\rangle_p$) denotes an eigenstate with eigenvalue $r$ of the oscillator normalized position $\qop=(\aop +\adag)/\sqrt{2}$ (respectively momentum $\Pop=(\aop -\adag)/(i\sqrt{2})$).
 One can show that any pair of orthogonal logical states have distant support in phase-space, providing the code robustness against position and momentum shift errors.
-Since the evolution of an oscillator quasi-probability distribution in phase-space is diffusive under the action of noise coupling via low-weight operators~\cite{Cahill1969}, this robustness extends to all dominant error channels in superconducting resonators.\\
+Since the evolution of an oscillator quasi-probability distribution in phase-space is local under the action of noise coupling via low-weight operators~\cite{Cahill1969,gottesman2001encoding,cohen2017autonomous}, this robustness extends to all dominant error channels in superconducting resonators.\\